What is a Physician Assistant?

 How are physician assistants trained?

-PAs are trained at the master’s degree level.
+PAs are trained at the master\’s degree level.
 There are currently over 260 PA programs in the country.
-Admission is highly competitive, requiring a bachelor’s degree, completion of prerequisite courses.
+Admission is highly competitive, requiring a bachelor’s degree and completion of prerequisite courses.
 On average, incoming PA students bring with them more than 3,000 hours of direct patient contact experience, having worked previously in a medical profession.
 PA programs are approximately 27 months (three academic years).
 The PA school curriculum is modeled on the medical school curriculum that involves both didactic and clinical education training.
 In the didactic phase, students take courses in basic medical sciences, behavioral sciences, and behavioral ethics.
 In the clinical phase, students complete more than 2,000 hours of clinical rotations in medical and surgical disciplines, including family care, internal medicine, obstetrics and gynecology, pediatrics, general surgery, emergency medicine, psychiatry, and other fields such as dermatology.
 Upon graduation from an accredited PA program, they must pass a national certification exam and maintain their certification by completing 100 hours of continuing medical education (CME) every two years and a recertification exam every 10 years.

 Where do physician assistants work?

 Physician assistants can work in practically every healthcare setting, including medical offices, hospitals, nursing homes, community health centers, and many more.
 As PAs expand in their roles, so do the sub-specialties within this group of practitioners.
 They are no longer limited to internal medicine or family practice.
-One can find PAs in CV surgery, radiation oncology, plastic surgery, dermatology, among other areas
+One can find PAs in CV surgery, radiation oncology, plastic surgery, dermatology, among other areas.

 How are PAs part of my dermatology care at Village Dermatology?

-At Village Dermatology, we have two physician assistants, Amanda Lanier PA-C and Kelly Fordham PA-C. Our PAs are highly trained and can function as your main dermatology provider no matter the reason that you come in.
+At Village Dermatology, we have two physician assistants, Amanda Lanier, PA-C, and Kelly Fordham, PA-C. Our PAs are highly trained and can function as your main dermatology provider no matter the reason that you come in.
 For example, they can see you for your skin cancer screening, and if you require biopsies or other treatment, they can perform these procedures.
 They can also diagnose and treat many different medical conditions, including acne, rosacea, psoriasis, eczema, and many others.
 At Village Dermatology, they are also able to perform numerous cosmetic procedures, including chemical peels, lasers, and microneedling, just to name a few.